nids-io/ampt-monitor-zeek/README.md

 it solves.

 **ampt-monitor-zeek** is a plugin for [ampt-monitor][ampt_monitor], the event reporting component in the AMPT framework.
-It monitors Zeek signature logs to extract alert data for healthcheck probes and passes the data to ampt-monitor for delivery to the AMPT manager.
+It monitors [Zeek][zeek] signature logs to extract alert data for healthcheck probes and passes the data to ampt-monitor for delivery to the AMPT manager.

 ## Installation and usage
 See the [Wiki][wiki] for further documentation.